EXPLAINER: What we know about AstraZeneca blood clot reports

 LONDON (AP) — German officials have decided to limit the use of AstraZeneca’s coronavirus vaccine in people under 60 after more unusual blood clots were reported in a small number of people who received the shots.

+In response, Europe's drug regulator reiterated Wednesday that "there is no evidence that would support restricting the use of this vaccine in any population,” though an expert said more brain clots were being reported than would be expected, and it continues to investigate.

-Earlier this month, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
-Most restarted — some with the kinds of restrictions Germany imposed Tuesday — after Europe's drug regulator said the benefits of the vaccine outweighed the risks of not inoculating people against COVID-19.
+Earlier in March, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
+Most restarted — some with the kinds of restrictions Germany imposed Tuesday — after the European Medicines Agency said the benefits of the vaccine outweighed the risks of not inoculating people against COVID-19.

-The seesawing back and forth on who can take the vaccine has raised concerns that its credibility could be permanently damaged.
+But the seesawing back and forth in some countries on who can take the vaccine has raised concerns that its credibility could be permanently damaged.
 Here's a look at what we know — and what we don't.

 WHAT HAPPENED IN GERMANY?